Moonspine/faux-analog-clock/README.md

 # Faux Analog Clock

 An analog clock composed entirely of LEDs

 The build should be fairly self-explanatory.
 A KiCad 6 schematic and board layout are included in `Board\`
 Additionally, `Board\Faux Analog Clock Gerber.zip` is a ready-to-go Gerber plot of the board which can be sent directly to the PCB manufacturer of your choice.
 LED resistor values are mere suggetions, and you should experiment on a breadboard to see what works well with your chosen LEDs.

+# Debugging the build

+In order to facilitate easier debugging during the build process, two LED tests are easily accessible on startup.

+If you press and hold "Select" as you turn the clock on, it will boot in "LED test 1" mode.
+This mode displays all LEDs at full brightness to help track down bad solder joints, backwards diodes, etc.
+This test mode is accessible via the utilities menu after startup.
+Press any key to resume the normal boot sequence.

+If you press and hold "Enter" as you turn the clock on, it will boot in "LED test 2" mode.
+This mode displays each LED in sequence.
+This is useful for tracking down solder bridges and confirming proper clock operation.
+This test mode is also accessible via the utilities menu after startup.
+Press any key to resume the normal boot sequence.

 # Using the menu